Charles E. Mitchell

 Charles Edwin Mitchell (October 6, 1877 – December 14, 1955) was an American banker whose incautious securities policies facilitated the speculation which led to the Crash of 1929.
-First National City Bank's (now Citibank) controversial activities under his leadership were a major contributing factor in the passage of the Glass–Steagall Act.
+His actions as president of the First National City Bank (now Citibank) were a prime factor in the passage of the Glass–Steagall Act.

 Early life and education

 Mitchell was born in Chelsea, Massachusetts where his father, George Edwin Mitchell, worked for a produce dealer and served as mayor from 1887 until 1888.
 Mitchell graduated from Amherst College in 1899, after which he got a job with the Western Electric Company in Chicago.

 Career

-In 1903, he became assistant to its president.
-After three years, he left the firm and moved to New York City, where he became assistant to the president of The Trust Company of America.
+He worked his way from clerk to become assistant manager of Western Electric.
+In 1907 he moved to New York City, where he became assistant to the president of the Trust Company of America.

+In June 1908 he married pianist and music patron Elizabeth Rend, daughter of coal merchant William P. Rend, founder of Rendville, Ohio.

 Between 1911 and 1916, he ran his own investment house, C. E. Mitchell & Company.
 In 1916, he became vice-president of National City Company, which he reorganized into a private investment banking firm.

-Shortly after, he relocated to Tuxedo Park, New York.
+In 1922, he acquired a former farm in Tuxedo Park, New York, and constructed a mansion designed by Walker & Gillette.

-Nicknamed "Sunshine Charley", Mitchell was elected president of National City Bank (now Citibank) in 1921 and, in 1929, was appointed chairman.
-Also in 1921, he was elected president of National City Company, which became the largest security-issuing entity in the world.
+Mitchell was elected president of National City Bank (now Citibank) in 1921 as well as president of National City Company, which became the largest security-issuing entity in the world.

+He became known as "Sunshine Charley" by the press due to his relentless promotion of buying securities, including shares in the bank to customers and employees.
+By April 1929, he orchestrated a merger with Farmers' Loan and Trust Company, creating the first bank worth over $2 billion in the USA.

+At that time he was made chairman of the combined companies, and Gordon S. Rentschler became president of National City Bank.

+Later in 1929 he proposed merging National City with the Corn Exchange Bank, which would have made it the largest bank in the world.

+The deal fell apart after the Wall Street crash of 1929, when share prices of both banks plunged.

+His salesmen sold millions of shares in the bank totaling $650 million, much of which would be lost in the crash.
+Indeed, while the Federal Reserve Bank was attempting to curb speculation earlier in 1929, Mitchell floated a $25 million advance to traders for call money.

 Under his leadership, the bank expanded rapidly and, by 1930, had 100 branches in 23 countries outside the United States.
-His salesmen sold millions of shares in the bank totaling $650 million, much of which would be lost in the Crash of 1929.
-Indeed, while the Federal Reserve Bank was attempting to curb speculation earlier in 1929, Mitchell floated a $25 million advance to traders.